 "Read the accompanying documents."
-Please read this manual before operating the FA-10.
-A separate maintenance manual also exists.
-If you wish to obtain one, please contact Frye Electronics or your Frye representative.
+(Read this manual before operating the FA-12).
+A separate maintenance manual exists for the FA-12.
+If you wish to obtain an FA-12 maintenance manual, please contact Frye Electronics or your Frye representative.

-For purposes of safety classification under IEC 60601-1, the FA-10 is class 1, type B, ordinary equipment suitable for continuous operation.
+For purposes of safety classification under IEC 60601-1, the FA-12 is class 1, type B, ordinary equipment suitable for continuous operation.